Personal identity: Psychological continuity

 In psychology, personal continuity, also called personal persistence or self-continuity, is the uninterrupted connection concerning a particular person of their private life and personality.
 Personal continuity is the union affecting the facets arising from personality in order to avoid discontinuities from one moment of time to another time.

 Personal continuity is an important part of identity; this is the process of ensuring that the qualities of the mind, such as self-awareness, sentience, sapience, and the ability to perceive the relationship between oneself and one's environment, are consistent from one moment to the next.
-Personal continuity is the property of a continuous and connected period of timeLocke, John.
-"On Identity and Diversity."
-Ch.
-27 in An Essay Concerning Human Understanding 1-3. pp. 46, 69. and is intimately related to do with a person's body or physical being in a single four-dimensional continuum.
+Personal continuity is the property of a continuous and connected period of time and is intimately related to do with a person's body or physical being in a single four-dimensional continuum.
 Associationism, a theory of how ideas combine in the mind, allows events or views to be associated with each other in the mind, thus leading to a form of learning.
 Associations can result from contiguity, similarity, or contrast.
 Through contiguity, one associates ideas or events that usually happen to occur at the same time.
 Some of these events form an autobiographical memory in which each is a personal representation of the general or specific events and personal facts.

 Ego integrity is the psychological concept of the ego's accumulated assurance of its capacity for order and meaning.
 Ego identity is the accrued confidence that the inner sameness and continuity prepared in the past are matched by the sameness and continuity of one's meaning for others, as evidenced in the promise of a career.
-Body and ego control organ expressionsThinking Bodies.
-Edited by Juliet Flower MacCannell, Laura ZakarinThe Four Temperaments.
-By Rudolf Steiner. and of the other attributes of the dynamics of a physical system to face the emotions of ego deathAshford, José B., Craig Winston LeCroy, and Kathy L. Lortie.
-Human Behavior in the Social Environment: A Multidimensional Perspective. in circumstances which can summon, sometimes, anti-theonymistic self-abandonment.de Caussade, Jean-Pierre.
-Abandonment to Divine Providence.Cohen, Donna, and Carl Eisdorfer.
-The Loss of Self.Narayan, R. K. The Guide.
+Body and ego control organ expressions and of the other attributes of the dynamics of a physical system to face the emotions of ego death in circumstances which can summon, sometimes, anti-theonymistic self-abandonment.